EITC & School Scholarship Program

-Fulton Theatre’s Educational Improvement Tax Credit and School Scholarship Program creates opportunities for partnerships with schools and educators to provide meaningful theatre arts learning opportunities for students.
-Opportunities to participate in Fulton’s EITC program include:
+Fulton Theatre’s Educational Improvement Tax Credit and School Scholarship Program creates opportunities for partnerships with schools and educators to provide meaningful theatre arts learning for students.
+Opportunities to participate in Fulton’s EITC program are offered below.

-In addition to the online application, the school administrator and classroom teachers must sign and submit this Memo of Agreement.
-Click here to download the Memo of Agreement.
+In addition to the online application, the school administrator and classroom teachers must sign and submit this Memo-of-Agreement.

 Applications are considered and partners are named four times each year based on fund availability (August, October, January, March).
 All applications are considered at each cycle.